crashcloud/docs/content/docs/leaving-a-model.md

 If the command does not appear, make sure you have installed the latest version of Crash correctly.

-### I got message "You are not connected to a shared model"
+### I got the message "You are not connected to a shared model"

 This means you weren't able to leave a model you were not a part of anyway.
 If this is unexpected because you thought you were in a model, check your connection and the server by pasting its URL into your browser.